 What is an “Ice Dam?”

-An ice dam is a ridge of ice that forms along a roof’s edge when three simple conditions coexist:
+An ice dam is a ridge of ice that forms and continues to grow along a roof’s edge when three simple conditions coexist:

 - Snow accumulates on a roof.

-- Solar gain and interior building heat melts the snow.
-The melt water runs down the roof under the insulating blanket of snow.
+- Solar gain and interior building heat melt the snow.
+The melt water runs down the roof surface under the insulating blanket of snow.